SalK91/convex_optimization/docs/convex/13_calculus.md

 - If the Hessian has both positive and negative eigenvalues, the point is a saddle: some directions curve up, others curve down.

 Thus, curvature is directly encoded in the spectrum of the Hessian.
 Large eigenvalues correspond to steep curvature; small eigenvalues correspond to gently sloping or flat regions.

-### Example: Quadratic functions

-Consider the quadratic function
-$$
-f(x) = \tfrac{1}{2} x^\top Q x - b^\top x,
-$$
-where $Q$ is symmetric.
-The gradient and Hessian are
-$$
-\nabla f(x) = Qx - b, \qquad \nabla^2 f(x) = Q.
-$$
-Setting the gradient to zero gives the stationary point
-$$
-Qx = b.
-$$
-If $Q \succ 0$, the solution
-$$
-x^* = Q^{-1} b
-$$
-is the unique minimizer.
-The Hessian $Q$ being positive definite confirms strict convexity.

-The eigenvalues of $Q$ also explain the difficulty of minimizing $f$:

-- Large eigenvalues produce very steep, narrow directions—optimization methods must take small steps.
-- Small eigenvalues produce flat directions—progress is slow, especially for gradient descent.

-The ratio of largest to smallest eigenvalue, the **condition number**, governs the convergence speed of first-order methods on quadratic problems.
-Poor conditioning (large condition number) leads to zig-zagging iterates and slow progress.

-### Why the Hessian matters in optimization

-The Hessian provides second-order information that strongly influences algorithm behavior:

-- Newton’s method uses the Hessian to rescale directions, effectively “whitening’’ curvature and often converging rapidly.
-- Trust-region and quasi-Newton methods approximate Hessian structure to stabilize steps.
-- In convex optimization, positive semidefiniteness of the Hessian is a fundamental characterization of convexity.

-Understanding the Hessian therefore helps us understand the geometry of an objective, predict algorithm performance, and design methods that behave reliably on challenging landscapes.

 ## Taylor approximation